E Nomine: History

 E Nomine was founded by German producers Christian Weller ("Chris Tentum") and Friedrich Graner ("Sir Fritz") in 1999 after the huge success of the song "Vater Unser" (Our Father), which was included on their first album released that same year (Das Testament) and their most famous work as well.
 The project combines electronic sounds with recitations by guest voice actors, operatic chants and choirs, all performed by the Deutsche Oper Berlin, the same from the also German musical project Lesiëm.

 Their first album was followed by Finsternis in 2002, which drew influences from horror films and occult themes, and Die Prophezeiung in 2003, which was especially inspired by stories of prophecies about the end of the world, the struggle between light and darkness, death and the afterlife.
 A special edition of Die Prophezeiung, with a classical rearrangement, was released under the title Die Prophezeiung: Klassik Edition.

 In 2004, the project released their final work together, a compilation entitled Das Beste aus...
 Gottes Beitrag und Teufels Werk, which also presented new songs.

 A long period of silence followed.
-The project’s official website stopped receiving updates in early 2005.
+The project's official website stopped receiving updates in early 2005.
 Eventually, Friedrich "Fritz" Graner left the project.
 After a few years with no news of the project, e-mail correspondence between a fan and Chris Tentum (Weller) revealed that the group was in the process of producing new material, due for release some time in the near future.

 A year after this came to light, a new single entitled Heilig appeared on Amazon.de, due for release on December 28, 2007.
 The release date was pushed to mid-February 2008.
 Due to problems with the record company, hard copies were never shipped, and the song was only made available for download.

 Sometime in mid 2008, various videos of an E Nomine performance emerged on several video sharing websites which contained a live music and acrobatic performance to select previously released work.
 It contained an introduction of "Das Beste aus...
 Gottes Beitrag und Teufels Werk", as well as the new "Heilig" and an unannounced new song "Excalibur" (whose actual name is "Erdenblut (Stahl von Avalon)").
 This performance was dated to late 2007.

 Fans were left speculating, until the former founders of E Nomine eventually emerged with a new project in 2008, Schlafes Bruder, a Hardrock band which uses Latin chorus.
 Their first album, released on March 13, 2013, includes both of the unreleased E Nomine songs, Heilig and Excalibur.

+In 2023, E Nomine's entire musical libraries on Apple Music and Spotify were removed.
+Additionally, remastered versions of the three full-length albums Das Testament, Die Prophezeiung and Finsternis, and additionally the Klassik-Edition of Die Prophezeiung, were released.
+On YouTube, several of the new songs were uploaded to a new channel created in 2022.
+Several of the songs were released as new mixes, and some were released under new names, e.g. Nigrae legiones, which replaces Das Omen on Die Prophezeiung.